 Procacci- Truffle sandwiches and bubbles.
 Need I say more?
 Small shop, come early.
 Address: Via de’ Tornabuoni, 64r

 Rivoire- Said to be one of the original locations (along with Cafe Casoni) where the Negroni was 1st served.
-You gotta have a Negroni where it was born!
+You gotta have a Negroni in one of the places where it was first served!
 Address: Piazza della Repubblica

 NEAR THE DUOMO